willyweather/slate/source/index.html.md

 ### Response

 Response is a Notification object.
-See <a href="#notifications-list">Notifications</a> for description of a Notification response.
+See <a href="#notification-get-all-notifications">Notifications</a> for description of a Notification response.

-## Notifications - Update
+## Notification - PUT - Update

 > Example Request Body